 By April 1982, the clock was ticking down on the Carnegie Library.
 Lee Hipius and Frank Cardone, along with other members of the Committee, had gathered over 5,000 signatures.
 It really didn’t matter how many people signed the petition; it would never be enough to stop the city from cleaving the library’s heart in two.

-As a working-class kid growing up in Yonkers, the library in the square, as it was called, was my beacon.
+As a working-class kid growing up in Yonkers, the library was my beacon.
 No one who lived in Yonkers during the library’s life can mention its death without getting teary-eyed; there is a collective weeping and gnashing of teeth.
 Many rumors flew about the library’s destruction.
 Nearly forty years later, the real reasons were still unknown.
 I made it my mission to write a feature article about what had happened.

 I pored over thousands of media clippings.
 I read large collections, ranging from the history of the Carnegie Libraries to urban renewal.
 I studied the legendary Andrew Carnegie, the urban Kingpin Robert Moses and the highly respected author and urban planning visionary Jane Jacobs.
 I relied on periodicals, white papers, archived testimony, and legal documents, including the lawsuit U.S. vs City of Yonkers Board of Education.

 After many hours of research, a clear picture began to emerge.
-The library had been destroyed due to political corruption, cronyism, urban renewal run amok, and racism.
+The library had been destroyed due to political corruption, cronyism, and racism.
 Four years later, the story evolved beyond an article and into the slim volume of the book The Death of a Library: An American Tragedy.

-My small book was published shortly before Mrs. Lee Hipius died.
+My small book was first published shortly before Mrs. Lee Hipius died.
 Her son Mike Hipius told me how much the book meant to her.
 She sent me a note of gratitude along with a small prayer card to keep in my wallet.
 She wished me courage, strength, and great grace.
 I didn’t put the card in my wallet.
-I keep the card on my desk as a reminder that a small book can be far more powerful than a big book.
+I keep the card on my desk as a reminder that a small book can be powerful enough to make a difference in people’s lives.